turingschool/backend-curriculum-site/module1/syllabus.md

 ## Projects

 Projects require students to apply new concepts from class and build on existing knowledge.
+All graded projects will be assesed on a scale of Well Below Expectations, Below Expectations, Meets Expectations, and Exceeds Expectations.
+Meets Expectations is considered a passing score.
 Students will have a total of 4 projects in Module 1:

 * **Solo Project #1** - Begin Thursday week 1, due Tuesday week 2.
   * The goal of this project is for students to practice all of the key concepts of module 1 covered in the prework and week 1.
   * This project is "safe to fail", meaning it will not count towards the final promotion decision at the end of the module, but you must attempt the project.
   * Students will be given feedback on their project, but scores will not count towards promotion.
 * **Solo Project #2** - Begin Thursday week 2, due Tuesday week 3.
-  * This project is graded on a scale from 0.0 to 4.0.
-  * A passing score on this project is 2.5 or greater.
   * Students must pass either **Solo Project #2** or the **Paired Project** to be promoted.
 * **Paired Project** - Begin Thursday week 3, due Thursday week 4.
-  * This project is graded on a scale from 0.0 to 4.0.
-  * A passing score on the Paired Project is 2.5 or greater.
   * Students must pass either the **Paired Project** or **Solo Project #2** to be promoted.
 * **Group Project** - Begin Monday week 5, due Monday week 6.
-  * This project is graded on a scale from 0.0 to 4.0.
-  * A passing score on the Final Project is 2.5 or greater and cannot score "Well Below Expectations" in any category.
+  * Meets Expectations is considered a passing score and this project cannot score "Well Below Expectations" in any category.
   * Students must pass the **Group Project** to be promoted.

 ## Independent Challenges